-Learning Objectives:
+Course Objectives:

 - 1. This course is designed to provide students with an in-depth understanding of the physical geography of Maharashtra. - 2.
 Students will be introduced to the various physical features of the state, including its landforms, climate and water resources. - 3.
-The course will also cover the impact of human activities on the physical environment and the ways in which they can be managed sustainably.
+The course will also cover the impact of human activities on the physical environment and the ways in which they can be managed sustainably. - 4.
+Explore strategies for sustainable management of natural resources in Maharashtra. - 5.
+Understand the problems of drought prone areas. - 6.
+Study resource management of Maharashtra - 7.
+Identify flood prone areas of Maharashtra

-Learning Outcomes:
+Course Outcomes:

-- 1. To understand the physical geography of Maharashtra. - 2.
-To identify and describe the landforms, climate, and water resources of Maharashtra. - 3.
-To identify and describe the flood and drought prone areas of Maharashtra. - 4.
-To examine the impact of human activities on the physical environment of Maharashtra. - 5.
-To explore strategies for sustainable management of natural resources in Maharashtra.
+- CO1.
+To understand the physical geography of Maharashtra. - CO2.
+To identify and describe the landforms, climate, and water resources of Maharashtra. - CO3.
+To identify and describe the flood and drought prone areas of Maharashtra. - CO4.
+To examine the impact of human activities on the physical environment of Maharashtra. - CO5.
+To explore strategies for sustainable management of natural resources in Maharashtra. - CO6.
+To understand the problems of drought prone areas. - CO7.
+To study resource management of Maharashtra.